Welcome to Thailand Private Investigations (PI)

 However, many of our jobs are small assignments on a budget (e.g., info and people finders), whereby one Thai agent can perform all the research electronically, on the phone and/or in the field.

 For example, people finder missions are usually given to our female investigators, because they are better welcomed than a man (especially if searching for a lady! -- imagine the different reactions), and the female investigator is also more understanding and gets far more trust and information in the community.

-Only under certain circumstances do we send out an expat, because expats stand out in Thai society (i.e., not discreet), cannot read/write the language they are surrounded in, and usually can speak the language only as far as ordinary street talk goes.
+Only under certain circumstances do we send out an expat, because expats stand out in Thai society (i.e., not discreet), cannot read/write the language they are surrounded in (though Mark can read Thai to some extent), and usually can speak the language only as far as ordinary street talk goes.
 Imagine sending a Thai into foreign society to perform a private investigation...

-It is worth noting that many foreign entities fly in an expat private investigator (someone they know closely) for assignments in Thailand.
+It is worth noting that many foreign entities fly in an expat private investigator (someone they know closely) for assignments in Thailand to perform solo.
 This is often a mistake.
 (However, it's a fun Thailand assignment for them!)
 The cost is much higher and the results are usually mediocre at best ... and can be counterproductive.
+It's usually best to engage a skilled and experienced local team which is accustomed to working together.
 An effective investigator should:

 - be intimately familiar with the territory

 - be fluent in the language -- written and spoken at all levels

 - have all the cultural nonverbal mannerisms, ingrained, with mainstream Thai society (not just dodgy subcultures in tourist hotspots)